 4. An Extra Set of Clothes

 At the end of the day, you’ll be glad you brought extra clothes.
 I always seem to get the hem of my pants soaking wet on a rainy day and a dry pair is so nice put on!
+A pair of leggings are small and lightweight to pack in with you.
 Bring a few extra pairs of socks too.

 5. Seek Shelter and People-Watch